 VISUAL RADIO PLAYS

-Jewel Theatre presents our series of classic mystery/thriller radio plays produced exclusively for online viewing.
+During the Covid-19 pandemic, Jewel Theatre presented a series of classic mystery/thriller radio plays produced exclusively for online viewing.

-We bring you a visual version of old radio programs such as Orson Welles’ Mercury Theatre and The Mysterious Traveler, where you are the studio audience watching the actors reading the script and creating multiple characters with their voices in front of the microphone.
+These are visual versions of old radio programs where you are the studio audience watching the actors reading the script and creating multiple characters with their voices in front of the microphone.
 We’ve accompanied the actors with a unique visual landscape and the foley (sound) artist creating the sound effects, bringing you a distinctive storytelling experience.
-As we deal with the impact of COVID-19, we offer this online programming as our way of staying connected to our art, our artists and our audience.

 VISUAL